krismeister/gongsho/README.md

   - [ ] Browse the codebase
   - [ ] Highlight code snippet and explain it
   - [ ] Highlight code snippet and ask for a change
+  - [ ] Add "Explain My Project" feature
+  - [ ] Add "Rules" feature for the AI to follow

 - Bugs